BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 ### b) Feature Engineering ###

 This is the dataset I used for this project.
 You can download it from [here](https://www.kaggle.com/datasets/kartik2112/fraud-detection).

+And here are the features I used.
+I have classified them into three types:

+**Tracking features:**
+I’m not sure if this is the right name.
+These features are used to track transactions and to generate other online features.
+They are not used for training the model.
+The tracking features include:

+- **cc_num:** Unique identifier for each customer.
+- **trans_date_trans_time:** The time at which a user makes a transaction.
+In this simulation, this feature is automatically retrieved from the user’s system clock when they click **“Send Money”**
+- **Merchant:** Who gets the money from the transaction.

+**Offline Features:** The user provides the system with these features before making a transaction.